PurpleTurtleCreative/website/wp-content/plugins/patchstack/readme.txt

 With Patchstack you will be able to **eliminate security issues before hackers take over your website.
 You can detect the latest security vulnerabilities in WordPress plugins, themes, and core.
 You will receive real-time alerts to email or Slack if any security vulnerabilities are found and have a central security overview for up to 10 websites in the Patchstack App.

-= What features does Patchstack Developer (paid) version include? = With Patchstack Developer version you can identify plugin vulnerabilities, receiver automatic virtual patches to these vulnerabilities, and get detailed reports on your security status.
+= What features does Patchstack Developer (paid) version include? = With Patchstack Developer version you can identify plugin vulnerabilities, receiver automatic vPatches to these vulnerabilities, and get detailed reports on your security status.

 = The features included are: =
 * Plugin vulnerability detection (also included in free)
 * Theme vulnerability detection (also included in free)
 * WordPress core vulnerability detection (also included in free)
-* Virtual patches for WordPress plugins
+* vPatches for WordPress plugins
-* Virtual patches for WordPress themes
+* vPatches for WordPress themes
-* Virtual patches for WordPress core
+* vPatches for WordPress core
 * Insecure configuration detection
 * Domain name and SSL certificate expiration detection
 * HTTP security headers detection